Black Cowboy joy is spread by 'Boots on the Ground' viral line dance

 The political line (dance) in the sand

 Sinegal-DeCuir believes the political climate may have indirectly contributed to the success of “Boots on the Ground” and interest in line dancing.
-She notes the 92% of Black women who voted against President Donald Trump, whose policies are disproportionately affecting Black Americans, including eliminating DEI programs, federal agency mass layoffs, and cuts to SNAP benefits, Medicare and Medicaid.
+She notes about 9 in 10 Black women voted against President Donald Trump, whose policies are disproportionately affecting Black Americans, including eliminating DEI programs, federal agency mass layoffs, and cuts to SNAP benefits, Medicare and Medicaid.

 “We know how to survive these things because we lean on family, we lean on community, and this joy,” said Sinegal-DeCuir.
 “The world is burning down, and we’re sitting here learning a new line dance because we’re tired of the political atmosphere … it’s a form of resistance.”